suryanshkushwaha/cs3219-peerprep/README.md

 # Decrypt secrets
 make decrypt # You need your age key in the sops file, contact Yongbeom for how to do this.

-# You may have to authenticate to gcloud first:
-make gcloud_auth

 make deploy_all

 # This is equivalent to running